 Contact details: 00 64 27 504 6886, email, location: Online and Whangarei, Aotearoa New Zealand, formerly UK-based.

 Emma Palmer (Bristol)

 Embodied-Relational therapist, Wild therapist, ecopsychologist, supervisor and facilitator.

 What I offer: I work as an Embodied-Relational therapist, supervisor and facilitator in Bristol.
 I offer individual therapy indoors and outdoors.
-I offer ‘Wild therapy’ talks and workshops as well as workshops interweaving embodiment and ecopsychology, drawing upon themes from my books Meditating with Character, Other than mother: Choosing childlessness with life in mind and Bodywise: weaving somatic psychotherapy, ecodharma and the Buddha in everyday life.
-Current influences upon my work lie at the interface between Embodied-Relational therapy, ecopsychology, Ecodharma, the experience of gardening our allotment and Zen practice.
-Experience and qualifications: Please see my relevant qualifications and experience on my website.
+I offer ‘Wild therapy’ talks and workshops as well as workshops interweaving embodiment and ecopsychology, drawing upon themes from my books Meditating with Character, Other than mother: Choosing childlessness with life in mind, Bodywise: weaving somatic psychotherapy, ecodharma and the Buddha in everyday life and #MeToo: counsellors and psychotherapists speak about sexual violence and abuse.
+Please read more about my relevant qualifications and experience on my website.